Deep-Symmetry/beat-link-trigger/doc/README.md

 # User Guide Module

+> :mag_right: If you are looking for the online user guide, it has
+> [moved] off of GitHub to become easier to read and navigate.

 Beat Link Trigger now uses [Antora](https://antora.org) to build its User Guide.
 This folder hosts the documentation module and playbooks used to build it. `embedded.yml` is used to create the self-hosted